 Diocesan Guest House

-When Jeff Neagle and Rev Chris Strain from PWP visited Wau in November 2018, they found the guest house is now a really useful facility where they were able to stay very comfortably.
+When Jeff Neagle and Rev Chris Strain from PWP visited Wau in November 2018, they found the guest house is a facility where they were able to stay very comfortably.
 As well as accommodating short stay visitors, the guesthouse allows international visitors, such as teachers and other professional people, to stay for longer periods and offer training in areas such as computing, office management, finance, teaching methods in schools, and theological expertise.
+This also saves the college a considerable amount of money in hotel bills.

 ‘Sunday’ Primary School